JasonPeng2019/L476Threaded/README.txt

 that description in the command name. to make multiple same commands run, give multiple instances and give different names because otherwise no way to distinguish

+@Notes-2: Will need to set up interrupt service for LoRA and power on from sleep;
+ * need to turn on device when pinged.

+Headhunters:

+Justin
+- staff engineer Palantir for backend development
+- any ex palantir

+To do: start UART_Repeat_Task and repeathandlestruct

+// repeatedly calls the recieve function.
+Look at how abraham on his version makes the thing
+    // cancel itself / switch itself off after executing one time, and take inspiration?
+    // -> do leetcode, do data learning and hop on project once every 3 days
+    // -> move to ex-palantir and gather those connections
+    // -> do entrepernuership at palantir with Justin's referral
+    // trying to move into a data role as opposed to SWE. -> text Justin
+    // is backend knowledge needed?
+    // move to backend with Justin; have him teach me, work with him, etc.
+    // ask vaibhav to move onto the project